WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 Some services may or may not be available depending on the jurisdiction.
 Their Terms and Conditions are displayed and required to be accepted before ordering.
 For (legal) information and questions, please refer to the [Shopinbit website](https://shopinbit.com/).

+## Advanced Usage

+### Can I change the default ports for the Wasabi's bundled Tor?

+Yes.
+Since Wasabi version [2.0.6](https://github.com/zkSNACKs/WalletWasabi/releases/tag/v2.0.6) it is possible to specify the Tor SOCKS5 and the Tor control ports.
+This can be done by specifying the port(s) at startup with the [startup parameters](/using-wasabi/StartupParameters.md#non-config-file-configurations).